aniket003/HousePricePridiction/README.md

 * [Technologies Used](#technologies-used)

 ## General Information
+- data understanding , cleaning , exploratory data analysis performed on dataset
 - linear regression is performed on the dataset.
-- Advanced refression methods were used on dataset
--
+- Regularization using Ridge and Lasso Regression.
 - The project is done as part of coursework in the Machine Learning module.